 Business agreements and deals are negotiated and finalized every day, and these deals often can be very lucrative or rewarding in various ways for different purposes.
 In many instances, the business professionals will discuss various terms of a deal before making a final decision to move forward.

 There are cases when the terms of a deal can be misunderstood, and professionals may move forward with a deal based on unclear terms.
 This can be costly, time-consuming and sometimes even damaging to the business relationship.

 A business partnership letter of intent is not a legally-binding document in most cases, but it can be a helpful tool for both parties because it can clarify the terms that both have verbally agreed to before the partnership is finalized.

-Identification of the Two Businesses Entering the Partnership
+Identification Of The Two Businesses Entering The Partnership